palfaiate/WP-Event-Manager/readme.txt

 **[Resume Manager](https://wpjobmanager.com/add-ons/resume-manager/)**

-Resume Manager is a plugin built on top of WP Job Manager which adds a resume submission form to your site and resume listings, all manageable from WordPress admin.
+Resume Manager is a plugin built on top of WP Event Manager which adds a resume submission form to your site and resume listings, all manageable from WordPress admin.

 **[Job Alerts](https://wpjobmanager.com/add-ons/job-alerts/)**